Hintlesham Hall Hotel

 Our Inspector's view

-Hospitality and service are key features at this imposing Grade I listed country house hotel, situated in 175 acres of grounds and landscaped gardens.
-Originally a manor house dating from the Elizabethan era, the building was extended in the 17th and 18th centuries.
-It was a Red Cross hospital in World War II, and has been a hotel for nearly 50 years.
+Hospitality and service are key features at Hintlesham Hall, an imposing Grade I listed country house hotel, situated in 175 acres of grounds and landscaped gardens.
+Originally a manor house from the Elizabethan era, the building was extended in the 17th and 18th centuries.
+It was a Red Cross hospital in World War II, and has been a hotel for over 50 years.
 Individually decorated bedrooms offer a high degree of comfort; each is tastefully furnished and equipped with many thoughtful touches.
 The Hintlesham Spa has three treatment rooms (including one for couples), a sumptuous relaxation area, nail bar, and enclosed outdoor area with hot tub.
 The spacious public rooms include a series of comfortable lounges, and an elegant restaurant which serves fine classical cuisine based on top-notch and, where practical, local ingredients.
 WiFi is offered throughout.
 A helicopter landing area is also available.

 Features